 2 rue de Viarmes, Paris, 2nd arrondissement

 I love the story of this circular building.
-I have walked past it many times and wondered what it was for and if it was open for exploring.
-In May 2021, the Bourse de Commerce opened its doors as the newest Paris museum.
+I had walked past it many times and wondered about its history and if it was open for exploring.
+In May 2021, the Bourse de Commerce opened its doors as the newest art museum in Paris.

 On this site once stood Catherine de’ Medici’s Palace.
 The Medici Column in front of the building is the only vestige of the Palace.
 In 1767 a grain market was created in a circular shape and finally topped by the world’s first and largest metal dome in 1838.
 The dome is listed as a historical monument.
 This building also served as a stock exchange.

-This Paris museum displays the private collection of François Pinault along with exhibitions of contemporary art.
+This art museum in Paris displays the private collection of François Pinault along with exhibitions of contemporary art.

 I loved the space.
 The light from the glass dome, the murals just under the dome, the view from the top floor and don’t miss the double helix staircase.
 In the grain exchange days, when one worker was carrying sacks of grain up the stairs, he wouldn’t cross with the guy on his way down!